If your home was damaged in the 2021 Winter Weather Call Us At: 972-752-6537

 How Can You Prevent Cold Weather Water Heater Damage?

 The key to keeping your water heater safe during the winter season is performing preventative care.
 One way to do this is through regular maintenance.
-This will include a general inspection, the replacement of old or damaged parts, and in some instances a complete flush.
+This will include a general inspection, the replacement of old or damaged parts, and, in some instances, flushing the water heater.